 If the employee in question is a doctor in training (to become a specialist), their gross monthly income must be equal to or more than the average amount for singles, spouses or unmarried couples living together.
 They must also be registered on the BIG-register (Dutch link), and the training institute needs to be assigned by the General Practitioner and Nursing home Physicians Registration Committee (HVRC), the Social Medicine Physicians Registration Committee (SGRC) or the Medical Specialists Registration Committee (MSRC).

 Official foreign documents must be legalised and translated into Dutch, English, German or French.

 How to apply

 1) Complete the IND application form (please note: there is a separate form for the employee's family members).
-You should select IN Amsterdam (formerly Expatcenter Amsterdam) on the application form (please take into consideration that IN Amsterdam charges fees for its services).
+In section 9 of the application form, about where you would like to collect your permit, select Amsterdam (under Expatcenters).
+Please take into consideration that IN Amsterdam charges fees for its services.

 2) Send the form – along with the above required documents – to the IND at the following address:

 Immigratie- en Naturalisatiedienst